 Stephen King once wrote that books are a ‘uniquely portable magic’ and I wholeheartedly agree with him.
 I would love to be traveling all the time, however, I have to work and study and generally live an adult life so that’s not really a possibility.
 What I can do, and love to do, is read.
 When you read you can travel to many wonderful and magical places without ever leaving the comfort of your own home.
+Especially during the current crisis with so many people in self-isolation, it’s more important than ever to become armchair tourists.
 Below are some of my favourite books that make me want to travel, and sometimes believe I already am.
 I’m not talking here about specific travel books but general fiction that has such a pull that you can’t help but want to visit these amazing places.

 *Disclosure* The Travel Fairies are participants in the Amazon Associates program.
 As an Amazon Associate, we earn from qualifying purchases but all opinions are our own.

 These books are set in a fictional alternate dimension of 16th century Italy.
 There are 6 books in the series, each set in a different Italian city.
 The first book The City of Masks is set in Belezza, the alternate version of Venice.
 This book set me up for a lifelong love of the beautiful water city and it was one of the first places I ever chose to visit of my own accord.
 A whole host of other cities are included, including Sienna, Florence and Padova.

 We Were Liars is an incredible book set on a private island off the coast of America.
 It focuses on a group of teenagers who spend their summer vacations on the family island and what they get up to while they’re there.
 It’s not all sun, sea and sand however so prepare to question everything you believe is real if you read this book.